pratikdas004/project2/README.md

 # New Project

-This is a new demo Project
+This is a new demo Project.